-Replacing the springs is not a DIY project.
+Replacing the garage door springs is not a DIY project.
 It can be difficult and dangerous.
 The task is best left to the professionals who can handle the job at hand.
-Replacing one spring can cause the door to be misaligned, and it can also cause the second spring to break shortly after.
+Replacing one spring can cause the garage door to be misaligned, and it can also cause the second garage door spring to break shortly after.

 Using the Right Springs

-Garage door spring replacement is one of the most common door repairs we get calls to do.
-Our certified technicians travel with all the necessary fixtures as the springs need to be measured to ensure that they fit the garage door properly.
-Utilizing the wrong spring size in a replacement can damage the door and the opener.
+Garage door spring replacement is one of the most common garage door repairs we get to do.
+Our certified garage door technicians carry in their trucks all the necessary fixtures since the springs need to be measured to ensure that they fit properly in the garage door.
+Utilizing the wrong garage door spring size in a replacement can damage the garage door and the garage door opener.
 We use high-quality and high-cycle garage door springs that last for many years and can yield approximately 10,000 cycles.

 Garage Door Extension Springs

 Extension springs are typically mounted on both sides of the garage door with a safety cable that runs through the middle of the spring, which prevents it from breaking and swinging around.
 They are connected by a series of pulleys at the back section of the garage door.

 The energy needed to open the garage door while the pulley does the lifting comes from the extension springs.
 When these parts are damaged or improperly installed, the garage door cannot function effectively.

 - Less expensive to acquire